ethz-asl/vi_realsense/README.md

  ## Installation

  * Set up a catkin workspace.
-If you do not know how to do that follow [the instructions of maplab](https://github.com/ethz-asl/maplab/wiki/Installation-Ubuntu#create-a-catkin-workspace) on how to do so.
+If you do not know how to do that follow [the instructions of maplab](https://github.com/ethz-asl/maplab/wiki/Installation-Ubuntu#create-a-catkin-workspace).
  * Follow the instructions in these chapters in the intel wiki to prepare your system and dependencies for librealsense.
     * https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md#ubuntu-build-dependencies
     * https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md#prerequisites